Best Off-Grid Water Filtration: How To Filter Your Water Without The Power Grid

 When clean water is scarce, especially in the wild, you can disinfect it using PET bottles and the sunlight.

 PET bottles or clear glass bottles are best for this technique.
-With this, you can use solar energy to kill the pathogenic microorganisms present in the liquid, which can cause waterborne diseases when taken into the body.
+With this, you can use solar energy to kill the pathogenic microorganisms in the liquid, which can cause waterborne diseases when taken into the body.

 DIY Water Filters